Promises and Secrets

 So, what happens if we become arrogant as did the Israelites?
 Isn't that what got them into trouble in the first place?
 But remember, we don't have Moses around to keep us in line - just a bunch of pastors who say, "That's OK.
 We don't have to do that.
 That's just for the Israelites."

 What would have happened if Moses told that to the Israelites, saying those rules were "just for the Gentiles"?
-They would wind up looking just like we Gentiles look in God's eyes now.
+Through their own disobedience, they wound up looking just like we Gentiles look in God's eyes now.
+What do we expect when we do nothing that God commands us to do and use Jesus as our excuse?
+Even Jesus told the people He helped to "Go and sin no more."
+We act like we don't even know the definition of sin any more.
+1 John 3:4

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.